JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 You can look for a required VCS root instance by its name, unique ID, the name of a parent VCS root, project, or build configuration, and other fields.
 See this article for the complete list of dimensions you can specify in this locator: [VcsRootInstanceLocator](https://www.jetbrains.com/help/teamcity/rest/vcsrootinstancelocator.html).

-The most reliable locator is a repository URL since it normally never changes.
-A URL is not a default instances locator dimension, you need to use it as a nested locator of the `property` locator.
-In addition, colons and slashes should be escaped.
+The most reliable locator is one that uses a repository URL (since it normally never changes).
+A VCS root instances locator does not include URL as an available dimension.
+Instead, you need to utilize a nested locator to check instance properties.
+Note that URL's colons and slashes should be escaped.

 ```Shell
 /app/rest/vcs-root-instances?locator=property:(name:url,value:https%3A%2F%2Fgitlab.com%2Fusername%2Fsample-java-app-maven.git,matchType:contains,ignoreCase:true)
 ```
 {prompt="POST"}

-To check all VCS root instance properties and their values, request an instance using a path locator with the default ID dimension (`/value` instead of `?locator=value`).
+To view all VCS root instance properties and their values, request an instance using a path locator (`endpoint/value` instead of `endpoint?locator=value`) and the default "ID" dimension.

 ```Shell
 /app/rest/vcs-root-instances/88